-Leong Utek is a third-year Psychology undergraduate from Nanyang Technological University (NTU).
-His research interests include the psychological factors that may influence lower-limb orthosis adherence, intelligence, and mindfulness-based therapies.
+Leong Utek is a final-year Psychology undergraduate from Nanyang Technological University (NTU).
+His research interests include intelligence, neuroimaging, and the psychological factors that may influence orthotic device adherence.

-With the research skills honed by his stint at the NTU Touch Lab and the Singapore General Hospital, he hopes to have an opportunity to contribute to the scientific endeavour by pursuing a career in clinical health psychology research.
+With the research skills honed by his stint at the NTU Touch Lab and the Singapore General Hospital, he hopes to have an opportunity to contribute to the scientific endeavour by pursuing a career in psychological research.

 B.Soc.Sc in Psychology, 2017 - 2021 (Expected)